MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 The idea here is to use a higher resolution where precision is of paramount importance i.e. you can guess that the optima will require many digits after the decimal point.

 3. __Iterations__: The number of iterations the Bayesian Optimization Algorithm should run for i.e. the number of times the objective function will be computed by running the workload to get to the optima.
 The more the better, however, we'd be wasting cycles if we have already reached the maxima and are continuing to iterate; this can be curtailed by early stopping.

+4. __Range__: The Min and Max whose inclusive interval we want to optimize on.

 ### How Do I Interpret the Charts of the Algorithm Below?